Home / Strategy / MTT / 5 Reasons to Try Progressive KO Poker Tournaments

 Less Painful Bust-Outs

 Painful bust-outs like this one are common.
-The progressive KO offers morphine to soften the blow in the form of a long trail of bounties leading up to the bust-out point.
+The progressive KO format softens the blow in the form of a long trail of bounties leading up to the bust-out point.
 Even bubbling is less agonizing when you have already won four times the buy-in before that point.

 Conclusion